 Ph.D.
 (Ecology and Evolutionary Biology) Universidad de Buenos Aires

 Ph.D.
-(Conservation Biology) University of Central Florida
+(Ecology & Evolutionary Biology) University of Colorado Boulder

 Department of Biology